Russ Feingold thinks that Bush wants to assassinate American citizens.

 I hate those kinds of obligations.

-I don't I have no taste for that.
+I have no taste for that.

-Uh but look, Sarah, I'm I I'm glad you called.
+But look, Sarah, I'm glad you called.

-They are afraid to come out and say what they're otherwise otherwise when when Mertha calls for this vote to get us out of Iraq, they what three people voted with with it, they ran from it.
+Otherwise, when Murthy calls for this vote to get us out of Iraq, three people voted with it.

-When Feingold tosses this little bomb of censure on the Senate floor, bam, they all run and he runs away too and from from a debate of it, then gets on his his buddies in the Democratic Senate for cowering uh in fear and running away from his brilliant proposal.
+And he runs away, too, from a debate of it, then gets on his buddies in the Democratic Senate for cowering in fear and running away from his brilliant proposal.

 They're just talk.

-The Democrat voters, this this kook fringe out there, emotional satisfaction now substitutes for winning, as is evidenced by the Paul Hackett debacle.
+The Democrat voters, this kook fringe out there, emotional satisfaction now substitutes for winning, as is evidenced by the Paul Hackett debacle.

 They were ecstatic.

-But that was a moral victory because Hackett told it like it was.
+He lost, but that was a moral victory because Hackett told it like it was.

-Uh the Democrats in the Senate, they'll be glad to talk all this stuff up.
+The Democrats in the Senate, they'll be glad to talk all this stuff up.

 We killed the Patriot Act, but they don't actually kill anything, and they don't ever act on their ideas.